Alex7Kom/alleluia/README.md

 The `data` pipe is used to load saved results of pipelines, while `tee` is a concept similar to map-reduce.
 Alleluia passes to a generic `pipe` data, pipe settings, alleluia config, set of filters and a callback function, to which the pipe should pass the results of its work.
 `filter` is a simple function that accepts a string, transforms it and outputs the resulting string.
 Alleluia runs a given filter against given property of each object in pipeline's data set.
-Also stock `renderTemplate` pipe binds all loaded filters to swig template engine so the filters can be used in templates.
+Also stock `renderTemplate` pipe binds all loaded filters to Swig template engine so the filters can be used in templates.

 A basic pipeline looks like this: